-Five winning artists in Wichita Presbyterian Manor’s annual Art is Ageless® juried competition will be featured in the 2015 Art is Ageless Calendar produced by Presbyterian Manors of Mid-America.
+Three winning artists in Wichita Presbyterian Manor’s annual Art is Ageless® juried competition will be featured in the 2019 Art is Ageless® Calendar produced by Presbyterian Manors of Mid-America.

-Works by local winners are automatically entered into a masterpiece level competition with winning art from 17 other PMMA communities.
-The winners are featured in the Art is Ageless calendar and notecards.
+Works by local winners are automatically entered into a masterpiece level competition with winning art from 16 other PMMA communities.
+More than 180 entries were received for this year’s masterpiece competition.
+The winners are featured in the Art is Ageless calendar and greeting cards.

 Presbyterian Manors of Mid-America’s Art is Ageless program encourages Wichita Presbyterian Manor residents and other area seniors to express their creativity through its annual competition, as well as art classes, musical and dramatic events, educational opportunities and current events discussions throughout the year.

 Started in 1980, Art is Ageless is an extension of Presbyterian Manors of Mid-America’s wellness programs, which focus on mental, physical, social and spiritual health.
 Residents and friends of Presbyterian Manors of Mid-America’s Art is Ageless program are proving that art, in any form, is an ageless ambition.